Houston Military Divorce Lawyers

 Again, these unique circumstances may make it more difficult to determine what is in the best interest of the child.
 Strong emotions may also come into.
 An attorney who understands the nuances of military divorce can help you navigate the legal and emotional implications of these decisions and create a plan for you and your family to keep your best interests at heart.

 Monetary child support for a military divorce is based on Texas state guidelines.
 In most situations, the net income of the noncustodial parent, or the parent who is not residing with the child, will be taken into consideration when determining how much child support is due.

 Consult an Experienced Houston Military Divorce Attorney

 It is a unique and volatile combination, a complicated and analytical legal process, and one of the most emotionally charged times in a person’s life.
 Divorce is a difficult process, only made more arduous because a spouse is a member of the military.
 While divorce may mean separating from someone, you don’t have to go through this process alone.
 The team at Holmes, Diggs & Sadler offers both legal counsel and emotional support as you maneuver through this difficult time.

-The life of a military family is unique, so are the circumstances of their divorces.
-Rely on an attorney that has experience handling the nuances that come with a military divorce, rely on the team at Holmes, Diggs & Sadler.
+The life of a military family is unique, and so are the circumstances of their divorces.
+Rely on an attorney who has experience handling the nuances that come with a military divorce — rely on the team at Holmes, Diggs & Sadler.